If eyes are the windows to the soul, then are your windows the eyes of your house?

 Regular maintenance doesn’t need to be a huge chore!
 By following the simple tips below, you’ll be able to keep your windows in great shape.

 The easiest way to avoid window damage is regular cleaning.
 If you have wooden windows, use a damp cloth to quickly and easily remove dust and dirt.
 Make sure your cloth isn’t too wet.
 Otherwise, you can cause the wooden frames to rot.

-If you have vinyl or aluminum frames then you will want to use warm water and mild soap or mild detergent to clean them.
+If you have vinyl or aluminum frames, then you will want to use warm water and mild soap or mild detergent to clean them.
 Always use non-abrasive cleaners that will not damage your window frames.

 Additionally, use a glass cleaner to leave your windows looking crystal clear.

-Once every three months you need to conduct an inspection of your windows.
-This helps you catch any potential issues before they become more severe.
+Once every three months, you need to inspect your windows.
+You will catch any potential issues before they become more severe.

 Begin by checking the window frame and sash for signs of rot.
 You can do this by pressing on the frame or using a utensil as a tool.
 Open and close the window to detect any potential issues.

 If you have double-paned windows, you also need to check the panes for signs of moisture.
-If you see any, this means that the seal needs to be replaced.
+If you see any, this means that the weather stripping needs to be replaced.

 Finally, check if there are gaps between the window frame and the wall.

 If you notice unexplained increases in your electricity bills, it may be due to gaps around your windows.
 They cause the warm air in your home to escape leading to energy inefficiencies.

 You can seal these gaps with spray foam insulation or calk.
-Additionally, you need to replace the rubber seals of your windows in order to prevent water leaks or air escaping from your home.
+Additionally, you need to replace the rubber seals of your windows to prevent water leaks or air escaping from your home.

 Plan to repaint your window frames every three to four years.
-This is essential, not only for their appearance but the pain also helps to protect your windows from the elements.
+Frequent inspection is essential, not only for their appearance, but the pain also helps to protect your windows from the elements.